Only A Year to Get Organized? Well, Meet Molly

 To hear more about the Embrace Conference, be sure to listen to this episode of the podcast to get all the details about this year!

-For Molly’s last round of the 100 Days, she was pleasantly surprised that it was mostly about maintenance!
+For Molly’s last round of The Productive Home Solution, she was pleasantly surprised that it was mostly about maintenance!

 Having that storage room done was the game changer.
 Because everything had a spot it could go, putting it in the right place felt calming and restorative.

 During the Embrace Conference, Molly got to spend the entire weekend reflecting on her own dreams and goals.
-She realized, like so many women do, that once we strip away our identities as mom, wife, homemaker, employee, chauffeur, and all the rest, we can struggle a little with what our hopes and dreams even are.
+She realized, like so many women do, that once we strip away our identities as a mom, wife, homemakers, employees, chauffeur, and all the rest, we can struggle a little with what our hopes and dreams even are.

 Now that Molly’s home is organized, she has the time (and the energy) to discover and re-discover her own passions.

-Yes, she’s still plays the same roles that she used to, but what she isn’t doing is looking for lost items, shuffling papers around, and stressing about her cluttered home.
+Yes, she still plays the same roles that she used to, but what she isn’t doing is looking for lost items, shuffling papers around, and stressing about her cluttered home.

 That frees up a lot of time!

-Molly started out like so many of you, but by the end of her year of organizing, she could maintain this system.
+Molly started out like so many of you, but she could maintain this system by the end of her year of organizing.
 Your year may look different, but there are similarities, too!

 Your organizational journey will ebb and flow.
 Success will depend on it becoming a daily habit!

 As you start (or continue) your own organization journey, I encourage you to share your photos and tag #organize365 so that I can cheer you on.
-Whether you’re in the 100 Day Home Organization Program or not, I’m rooting for you!
+Whether you’re in The Productive Home Solution Program or not, I’m rooting for you!